-- tox is used to manage versions of Python and Django installed at test time. - The latest point release from each major Django version is used, excluding versions that are no longer supported. - The current version of Django in use at testing is compiled into each django.txt file using pip-compile invoked by make requirements in the test_framework folder. - To push all versions in the test_framework forwards:
+- tox is used to manage versions of Python and Django installed at test time. - The latest point release from each major Django version is used, excluding versions that are no longer supported. - The current version of Django in use at testing is compiled into each django.txt file. - To bump all package versions, the bump_reqs recipe can be used.

 '''

-$ cd test_framework/requirements

-$ rm .txt
+$ . venv/bin/activate

-$ make all
+$ make bump_reqs

 '''